stroxler/music-notes/guitar-intensive-notes.md

 Dolphin Dance
 All the Things You Are
 Four on Six
+  ... listen to some recordings.
+It's common to play with the form a bit on
+      this one - the vamp often hits the first two bars of the last 4 of the head, and it's common to insert two extra bars of Gm at the end of the intro + head
 Unit 7
 Tenor Madness
 Now's the Time
 How Insensitive
 Billie's Bounce
 Polka Dots and Moonbeams
+Janine (yes, the same tune that the Swing Dealers did, by Duke Pearson) Speak Low
+Yardbird Suite
+Samba de Orfeu
+Insensatez
+Segment
+Little Suede Shoes
+Ornithology

 # 2025-08-04